 Website: Ken’s Baggage Storage & Rentals

-Save your money for some extra shopping; instead of taking a cab downtown, opt for the Link Light Rail that can take you to 14 different stations including downtown Seattle.
+If you want to save your money for some extra shopping; instead of taking a cab downtown, opt for the Link Light Rail that can take you to 14 different stations including downtown Seattle.
 For an affordable price of around 3 USD per trip, the trains arrive every 6, 10 or 15 minutes depending on the periods of the day.
 With an efficient transport system, you can save on the waiting time and squeeze in more things to do later in the day!

 Link Light Rail